javiergithub/flux-cf-deployer/README.md

   - Make sure not to run more than one instance of `flux-cf-deployer-service` at the same time.
 The current implementation assumes there is only one instance.
 If two instances are started they will both respond to requests simultaneously and this will cause problems.

+## Running only the cf-deployer app

+It is possible to run only the cf-deployer-app locally and consume the cf-deployer-service via flux.cfapps.io.

+Steps

+ 1. edit `cf-deployer/src/main/resources/application.properties'.
+    Change cfd.flux.host property to "https://flux.cfapps.io:4443"
+ 2. Run cf-deployer as a spring-boot app.

+The cf-deployer app is now running at `http://localhost:8080/`.

+This assumes that cf-deployer-service is already running on cloudfoundry and connected to `https://flux.cfapps.io:4443` as well.

+## Running only cf-deployer-service locally

+This is also possible but it is not recommended.
+If you connect a local cf-deployer-service to flux.cfapps.io and there is already a cf-deployer-service running on CF then both instances will compete and interfere with eachother causing problems.

 ## Deploying to CloudFoundry